'Hard to put into words': Frankfort football holds off Lebo 46-40, advances to 8-Man Division II semifinals

 Their Twin Valley League rival.

-The team that's handed them four losses the past two seasons.
-The team that's ended their season each of the past two years.
-The team that's the Eight-Man Division II state title three of the past four seasons, and owns a 9-0 record this fall after winning 48-0 on Friday over Colony-Crest — which was 10-0 entering Friday.
+The team that’s handed them four losses the past two seasons.
+The team that’s ended their season each of the past two years.
+The team that’s won the Eight-Man Division II state title three of the past four seasons, and owns a 9-0 record this fall after winning 48-0 Friday over Colony-Crest — which was 10-0 ... before facing Hanover, anyway.

 Anderson said he’s well aware Hanover will be favored to end his team’s season again.